Artins90/ForzaDesigner6--PyTorch-version/README.md

 * **Auto-Orientation:** Automatically rotates and scales candidate shapes to align directly with the local edge orientation and complexity of the target image coordinates.

 ### 4. Post-Generation Relaxation ("Wiggle & Prune")
-* **Sequential Optimization:** Features an on-demand forward relaxation sweep that optimizes committed shapes on completed vinyl json files.
+* **Sequential Optimization:** Features an on-demand forward relaxation sweep that optimizes committed shapes in completed vinyl json files.
 * **Layer Caching:** Implements Canvas and Occlusion caches to track layer visibility, allowing the engine to safely wiggle shape parameters to minimize error and prune redundant shapes.

 ---